AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 ### Relationship with Sibannac and the Usakan Growth

 Hypri's relationship with Sibannac and the Usakan Growth is defined by suspicion, fear, and cultural prejudice.
-While Sibannac is officially recognized as a deity and practical partner in waste management and defense, the city's government and native population—especially the Dwellers—view the lower ground and its Growthmind society as a threat to their autonomy and identity.
+While Sibannac is officially recognized as a deity and practical partner in waste management and defense, the city's government and native population—especially the High Dwellers—view the lower ground and its Growthmind society as a threat to their autonomy and identity.

 Hypri's media, art, and education systems are built around a narrative that positions Sibannac as a cautionary figure.
 In plays, children's books, and public stories, Sibannac is depicted as a beautiful, seductive woman who ultimately slaughters or enslaves those too weak to resist her.
-This story is used to empower the native population and maintain a strong sense of nationalism, especially among the small core of Dwellers who see themselves as the true proponents of Hypri's legacy.
+This story is used to empower the native population and maintain a strong sense of nationalism, especially among the small core of High Dwellers who see themselves as the true proponents of Hypri's legacy.

 The stories serve to unite the native population against outside influence, especially through means of ignorance of the Usakan Growth societies below.
 While many traders and visitors pass through Hypri for commerce, the city's core identity is fiercely protected by these narratives.